KxSystems/docs/docs/ref/sin.md

 ---
 title: sin, asin – Reference – kdb+ and q documentation
 description: sin and asin are q keywords that return (respectively) the sin and arcsine of their argument.
 author: Stephen Taylor
-keywords: asin, arcsine, sin, sine, kdb+, math, mathematics, q, trigonometry
 ---
 # `sin`, `asin`